Grassfarming

 James Russell, told a reporter for Science Magazine,

-handling and cooking grassfed meat, however.
-As few as ten E. coli
+and cooking grassfed meat, however.
+As few as ten E. coli bacteria

 (Diez-Gonzalez, F., et al.